Can You Get Fired for Job Searching?

 Why?
 Because it’s a fast way to screen out applicants.
 Never mind that if we learned one thing during the Great Recession, it’s that even the best workers can find themselves between jobs.

 You’re also in a better position to negotiate a higher starting salary when you’re looking for work while employed.
 Hiring managers don’t know that you’re eager to make the leap, so you can ask for more than you would if you were unemployed.
-(And for the most part, you should negotiate.
-Failure to negotiate new job offers can cost you up to $1 million over the course of your career.)
+And for the most part, you should negotiate.
+Because most employers calculate raises and bonuses as a percentage of current earnings, failure to negotiate new job offers can lower your earnings well into the future.
+Over the course of your career, not negotiating could cost you up to $1 million .

 The bad news, of course, is that you’ll have to be a little sneaky.
 The best strategy to avoid a firing is to carry out a discreet job search.
 Here’s how: